-Karbinal ER (carbinoxamine maleate) is used to treat a wide variety of allergic reactions, including seasonal and perennial allergic rhinitis, vasomotor rhinitis, allergic conjunctivitis, allergic skin manifestations of urticaria and angioedema, dermatographism, as therapy for anaphylactic reactions, and to improve the severity of allergic reactions to blood or plasma.
-Common side effects of Karbinal ER can include sleepiness, dizziness, disturbed coordination, abdominal pain, and thickening of bronchial secretions.
+Karbinal ER (carbinoxamine maleate) is an H1 antagonist, a type of antihistamine, used to treat a wide variety of allergic reactions, including seasonal and perennial allergic rhinitis, vasomotor rhinitis, allergic conjunctivitis, allergic skin manifestations of urticaria and angioedema, dermatographism, as therapy for anaphylactic reactions, and to improve the severity of allergic reactions to blood or plasma.
+Common side effects of Karbinal ER include sleepiness, drowsiness, dizziness, loss of coordination, abdominal pain, upset stomach, constipation, headache, blurred vision, dry mouth/nose/throat, and thickening of mucus.

 Karbinal ER is available as an extended-release oral suspension of 4 mg carbinoxamine maleate per 5 mL.
 Dosage depends of the age of the patient.
 Karbinal ER may interact with monoamine oxidase inhibitors (MAOIs), alcohol, hypnotics, sedatives, tranquilizers or other substances that suppress the central nervous system.
 Tell your doctor all medications you use.
 It is unknown if Karbinal ER causes fetal harm when administered to a pregnant woman or if it can affect a woman's ability to reproduce, and should be given to a pregnant woman only if clearly needed.
 Karbinal ER should not be given to women who are currently breastfeeding.

 Our Karbinal ER (carbinoxamine maleate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.